- ABOUT US

 Caring for Your Implant

-Dr. Leigh and his Staff will provide you with written instructions on how to take care of your dental implants.
+The Leigh Smile Center Staff will provide you with written instructions on how to take care of your dental implants.
 Our Dental Hygienists are very experienced in the care and maintenance of dental implants, and are more than happy to provide you with the oral hygiene aids used for implant care.
 They will provide you with answers to any questions you may have.
 Below are some important points to remember:

 Copyright 2020.
 Robert Leigh Prof. Corp.
 All Rights Reserved.